souvik1000/custom-react-app/Readme.md

 In the project directory, you can run:

-### `npm start` - will run the project with webpack-dev-server
+### `npm start`
+- will run the project with webpack-dev-server

+### Can add: `--open` flag
-### Can add the --open flag, helps you to start showing browser when you will start the server.
+- helps you to start showing browser when you will start the server.

+### Already added: `--hot` flag
+- helps you see smoothness on coding.
+Whenever you change something in your code, it will automatically reload that component, rather than reloading the whole page.

 Runs the app in the development mode.\
-Open [http://localhost:8081](http://localhost:8081) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) `or` [http://localhost:8081](http://localhost:8081) to view it in the browser.

 The component will reload if you make edits (by --hot reload), not the whole page\